CSTDY/Blog/README.md

 # Blog
-Create folder named "Blog" and add all of tehe files to it
+Create folder named "Blog" and add all of these files to it